MoveKitMoveKit

 • Loads 3D exercise animations from a CDN

-• Plays them in seamless loops with no stutter
+• Plays them in loops

 • Displays muscle group info and difficulty